 Match Result (Moneyline)

 Match result (or moneyline) is the simplest bet you can make across any sport.
-It’s essentially a wager on the outcome, so if you use moneyline to bet on the French Open, all you have to do is predict the winner of the given match.
+It’s essentially a wager on the outcome, so if you use the moneyline to bet on the French Open, you have to predict the winner of the given match.
 And there is nothing more to it.